Ajadenea/SQL/README.md

+[!TIP]

-# SQL
+# Aja D. Mclemore SQL Protfolio

-Welcome to my SQL profoilo.
+# Welcome to my SQL profoilo.
 This code repository contains examples of SQL that I've written.
-Feel free to reach out for questions.
+Please feel free to reach out regarding any questions.